tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

 ### monads

-3 monads are available in dry-monads: `Maybe`, `Either` and `Try` each having 2 type constructors:
+3 monads are available in dry-monads: `Maybe`, `Either` and `Try` - each having 2 type constructors:

 - `Maybe`: `Some`/`None`
 - `Either`: `Right`/`Left`

-  convert all other monads to `Either` monad for uniform processing.

 - `Try`: `Success`/`Failure`

-  use it to wrap function that:
+  use it to call function that:

-  - calls some library code that might throw exceptions and you can't control it in any other way
+  - uses some library functions (gems) that might throw exceptions and you can't control it in any other way
   - creates and updates model in place with method that throws exception (`create!`/`update!`/etc.)

-  `Try` monad block unless used in conjunction with `tee` must return something meaningful (e.g. model in operation methods). it's recommended to specify expected exceptions in `Try` constructor.

 ### monad methods